vytorrennan/DisplayLab/README.md

 # DisplayLab
-Remake do site do laboratório do Display
+Website oficial do laboratório Display do Instituto Federal do Norte de Minas Gerais

 ---